 Blacking out can also lead to death from injury or alcohol poisoning.

 Short-Term Effects of Blacking Out

 In the short-term, drinking enough to blackout means that the brain is not making memories or storing them.
-Instead, the brain is significantly impaired, and the person may be engaging in risky behaviors such as acting impulsively, making bad decisions, and making poor judgment calls.
+Instead, it's significantly impaired, leading to the person acting impulsively and making bad decisions.